Lys (Dora Baltea): Geography

 The Lys converges with the Dora Baltea (French: Doire baltée) as a right-bank tributary at Pont-Saint-Martin.

-Its left-side tributaries include: Avant-Cir, Glassit, Loo, Mos, Niel, Pacoulla, and Tourrison.
-From the right, it receives: Rû de Nantay, Stolen, and Valbona.
+Its left-side tributaries include: the Avant-Cir, Glassit, Loo, Mos, Niel, Pacoulla, and Tourrison.
+From the right, it receives: the Rû de Nantay, Stolen, and Valbona.

 The river is classified as a torrente, meaning a fast-flowing mountain stream typical of the Alps.